mgeduld/lear-notes/README.md

 - You have to find things that connect the Edgar bits with the Poor Tom bits.
 One key: Edgar is Lear's godson.
 Learn named him.
 But he's not in the first scene.
 He may have little interest in politics and be naive about it.
 - Is Edgars decision to not reveal himself to his father earlier due to ther fact that they've never had a relationship as Gloucester/Edgar?
 Is he simply enjoying being a good, helpful stranger to his father rather than an ignored one?
 Has he been unable to help his father in the past, because he has no talent for politics?
 - Or is there some anger at his father that keeps him from revealing himself earlier?
+- Edgar says "Say what you feel."
+Lots of Poor Tom is what he feels.

 ## Edmund
 - Discarding all love, Edmund is able to release himself from any internalized guilt that would place restraints on his actions and motivate reparations and responsibility" -- from Gail McCracken Price's program note (PL)